Neelka96/CurryScorer/README.md

 ## Overview

-**CurryScorer** is a comprehensive data visualization and ETL project built with Python.
-The project spans multiple modules that handle data extraction, transformation, and visualization, with the entire process initiated from a single main script.
-Whether you’re running the project locally during development or deploying it to Azure, the same main entry point takes care of everything.
+**CurryScorer** is designed to extract, transform, and visualize data for a specified domain (e.g., sports analytics, financial trends).
+The project encapsulates the ETL process and the backend for an interactive dashboard in a unified framework.
+By simply running the main script, the ETL pipeline is instantiated and executed, and the backend is set up to serve visualizations via a Flask web interface.

 ---